ralfbiedert/cheats.rs/content/_index.md

 </mini-zoo>

-- `'static` is only globally available type of the lifetimes kind.
+- `'static` is only globally available type of the lifetimes _kind_.

 ```
 // `'a is free parameter here (user can pass any specific lifetime)